 This was a bike trip, I’ll never forget the heat and scorching sun that I presently miss in the middle of winter, but back then it was a bit tiring.
 If I’m not wrong we went through Brno-Kohoutovice and Novy Liskovec looking for the way to Troubsko and Popuvky, under the highway D1, where was my lucky place (I found 20kc)Then we head to road 394 going through Neslovice, Ivancice, Nemcice straight to Moravsky Krumlov.
 Usually when we go to a new place we choose standard roads over bicycle paths, mainly because it’s less probable to get lost.
 At least for me.

-Roads were leading across little villages and countryside, among sunflower’s crops but also right to the steep hills.
-Roads were everything but not flat and boring.
-The way to our destination prolonged because every time I’ve spotted something I had to stop for a moment and gaze a bit, and of course take a picture
+Roads led across little villages and countryside, among sunflower crops but also right to the steep hills.
+The roads were everything but not flat and boring.
+The way to our destination was prolonged because every time I’ve spotted something I had to stop for a moment and gaze a bit, and of course take a picture

-The city is situated in a meander of Rokytne river forming a packed centre, with only a few main streets.
+The city is situated on a meander of Rokytne river forming a packed centre, with only a few main streets.
 Moravsky Krumlov is not big, there’re only about 6000 inhabitants.

 Undoubtedly one of the main attractions of the city is Krumlov castle, which now looks a bit rough and shabby, but back in the sixteenth century, it was a renaissance residence, becoming an important place for social and cultural events.
 From around 1950 to 2011 castle housed Alfons Mucha’s canvases-Slav Epic that lured tourists.

 Another interesting monument is Saint Florian chapel rising above the city.
 The baroque chapel is visible even from few kilometres.
 Once we saw it, we wanted to approach closer and closer.
 The fact that the chapel is high in the sky wasn’t an obstacle.
 We found the strength to climb there.
 View, as usual breathtaking.